Getting your tubes tied, Female Sterilisation

 Permanent, not associated with changes to menstruation or sexual function.
 Failure rate <1%.

-Very low success rates for reversal, requires general anaesthetic, carriers surgical risks, may be hard to access.
+Very low success rates for reversal, requires general anaesthetic, carries surgical risks, may be hard to access.

 How does Tubal Ligation work?